philanc/slua/README.md

 - [lualzma](https://github.com/philanc/lualzma), a small library with LZMA compression functions.
 - [luamonocypher](https://github.com/philanc/luamonocypher), a binding to the Monocypher crypto library.
-- [l5](https://github.com/philanc/l5), a minimal binding to common Linux/Posix functions. -- see a list of [l5 available functions](https://github.com/philanc/l5#available-functions))
+- [lualinux](https://github.com/philanc/lualinux), a minimal binding to common Linux/Posix functions. -- see a list of lualinux available functions](https://github.com/philanc/lualinux#available-functions))
 - [linenoise](src/linenoise.md) - slua is built on Linux with linenoise to replace readline.
 A limited Lua binding to linenoise is also provided to allow usage of linenoise in applications.